• 7 min read

 Government Rate for Passenger Vehicles

-This per-kilometer rate is the basis of the kilometer road tax nationwide.
+This per-kilometre rate is the basis of the kilometre road tax nationwide.

 Lava Car Rental’s Flat Daily Rate